-dōTERRA® Production Methods: How a Truly Great Oil is Made
+Essential Oil Production Methods: How Truly Great Oils are Made

 The governing principle of production: Preserving all of the oil's therapeutic properties

 More than just a commercial concern.

 At dōTERRA®, the first concern is not the commercial aspects of marketing essential oils, but people.
 The men and women who founded the company came to respect the the many life-enhancing properties of the oils, and their love for the oils led them to search for the highest quality oils available.
 What they found surprised even them, and they fell in love with essential oils all over again.

 "It was," they said, "like discovering aromatherapy all over again."

 From its beginning, rather than defining the bottom line in purely monetary terms, ultimately sacrificing everything to that, dōTERRA® has made it its mission to offer only the finest quality oils, containing the most active, and widest array of therapeutic constituents possible, regardless of cost.